Data Labeling Quality in 2025: The Complete Playbook

 labeled data was produced.

-Defining Data Labeling Quality: the Taskmonk Way
+Defining Data Labeling Quality for AI teams, the Taskmonk Way

-We define data labeling quality with three pillars—accuracy, consistency, and coverage because
+We define data labeling quality with three pillars—accuracy, consistency, and coverage because each addresses a different risk to the model performance and reliability.

 Together, they turn subjective “looks good” into measurable, repeatable quality that scales.

-In practice, we publish pillar targets per project, tie them to quality metrics and sampling rules,
+In practice, we publish pillar targets per project, tie them to quality metrics and sampling rules, and treat misses as actionable signals

 Let’s have a look at them: